CottageLabs/jct/content/widget.md

+---
+title: "Widget"
+date: 2021-02-13T23:43:29Z
+description: "Documentation of the public widget for the Journal Checker Tool: Plan S Compliance Validator."
+---

 # Journal Checker Widget

 The Journal Checker Widget allows you to embed the Journal Checker Tool's full functionality on your site.
 It also